20 Best Calf Exercises For Mass and Strength

 • Don’t let your heels touch the floor throughout the set.

-• Use the maximum range of motion by allowing your heels to drop as far as possible and then raising them as high as possible.
+• To get the maximum range of motion, let your heels go as far as possible and raise them as high as possible.

 Related Post: 12 Most Effective Smith Machine Leg Workout & Exercises